meganwang08/SARS-CoV-2-Genetic-Interactions-in-Yeast/preliminary findings/index.md

   include figure.html
   image="images/figure-7.png"
   bold_caption="Figure 7.
-Methyltransferase domain leads to SDL hits seen in genetic landscape analysis of nsp10-nsp14 dual expression." caption="**A-B.** MATa library screen consisting of ~4800 single nonessential gene mutations coexpressed with either nsp10-nsp14 wildtype, nsp10-nsp14 exonuclease mutation, or nsp10-nsp14 methyltransferase mutation. tSNE plots are organized through genetic interactions such that genes in the same pathway are closer to proximity with each other and redder heat map intensity indicates a higher number of hits per area.
+Methyltransferase domain leads to SDL hits seen in genetic landscape analysis of nsp10-nsp14 dual expression." caption="**A-B.** MAT<i>a</i> library screen consisting of ~4800 single nonessential gene mutations coexpressed with either nsp10-nsp14 wildtype, nsp10-nsp14 exonuclease mutation, or nsp10-nsp14 methyltransferase mutation. tSNE plots are organized through genetic interactions such that genes in the same pathway are closer to proximity with each other and redder heat map intensity indicates a higher number of hits per area.
 Existence of the methyltransferase domain leads to enrichment of two gene clusters (**A** and **B**), while the absence of a functional methyltransferase domain results in the loss of SDL interactions. "
 %}

 {% include section.html %}